KRON-TV: Acquisitions by Media General, then Nexstar

 On June 6, 2013, Media General announced it would acquire Young Broadcasting in an all-stock deal.
 The merger was completed on November 12, 2013.
 The move made KRON-TV the largest station by market size owned by Media General as well as the company's only station west of the Rocky Mountains until Media General acquired LIN Media, including Portland station KOIN in 2014.
 (Most of Media General's television stations were in the Southeastern, Midwestern and Northeastern United States.)

 On February 10, 2014, Media General announced that KRON-TV would move into leased space on the third floor of KGO-TV's building (ABC Broadcast Center) at 900 Front Street, in space formerly occupied by radio stations KGO and KSFO.
-KRON-TV's studios at 1001 Van Ness Avenue would then be put up for sale; it was later demolished in 2019 to make way for a new assisted living facility for elderly people.
+KRON-TV's studios at 1001 Van Ness Avenue would then be put up for sale; it was later demolished in 2019 to make way for a new assisted living facility for senior citizens.
 Despite the colocation, KRON-TV maintains separate broadcast facilities from KGO-TV and employs a completely separate staff.
 Each station's employees are restricted by keycards from entering the other's facilities.

 In June 2014, Fox Television Stations announced it would acquire KTVU and KICU-TV in a trade with Cox Media Group in exchange for that company's stations in Boston and Memphis.
 Prior to the announcement it was rumored that Fox had considered buying KRON-TV and moving Fox network programming to channel 4.
 (Had Fox actually acquired KRON-TV, this would have made it one of the two major networks in the Bay Area, along with NBC, to switch from one station to another.)
 Fox completed its acquisition of KTVU and KICU-TV on October 8, 2014; despite MyNetworkTV being operated by Fox Television Stations, KRON-TV remained an affiliate of the service for another 10 years.

 On January 27, 2016, Nexstar Broadcasting Group announced that it had reached an agreement to acquire Media General.
-The transaction was consummated on January 17, 2017, and with it, KRON became part of the Nexstar Media Group.
+The transaction was consummated on January 17, 2017, and with it, KRON-TV became part of the Nexstar Media Group.

 CW affiliation (2023–present)

 In May 2023, CBS News and Stations announced that its CW affiliates, including San Francisco station KBCW (now KPYX), would cease their affiliation with the network in September and become independent stations.
-Nexstar Media Group announced on June 14 that KRON would take over the CW affiliation for the San Francisco market on September 1.
+Nexstar Media Group announced on June 14 that KRON-TV would take over the CW affiliation for the San Francisco market on September 1.